top of page

 Your feedback can provide information on whether the therapy is effective, and if any of the aspects need changing.When giving feedback, it is really important that you are as honest and detailed as you can be.

-If you are not comfortable with giving feedback please do not feel any obligation to do this.
+If you are not comfortable with giving feedback face to face, communicating by mail is perfectly fine too.

 Contact